Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

-Fig. \ref{fig:example_2} shows the evolution of the average absolute Hamiltonian $\overline{\left | H \right |}$ of $2^8$ random states and the training performance of 20 different runs.
-The shaded area represents the 95\% confidence interval.
-The policy performance at each iteration is measured by the accumulated cost function in 20s time domain
+Fig. \ref{fig:example_2} shows the evolution of the average absolute Hamiltonian $\overline{\left | H \right |}$ of 256 random states and the training performance.
+The policy performance at each iteration is calculated by the cumulative running cost in 20s time domain

-where initial state $x(0)$ is randomly selected for each run.
-Since the initial policy is \emph{not} admissible, that is, $\pi_{\theta^0}(x)\notin \Psi(\Omega)$, Algorithm~\ref{alg:DPI} can never make $\overline{\left | H \right |}$ close to 0, hence the terminal condition of policy evaluation can never be satisfied.
-Therefore, the finite horizon cost $C$ has no change during the entire learning process, i.e., Algorithm~\ref{alg:DPI} can never converge to an admissible policy if $\pi_{\theta^0}(x)\notin \Psi(\Omega)$.
+where the initial state is randomly selected for each run.
+Since the initial policy is \emph{not} admissible, i.e., $\pi(x; \theta^0)\notin \Psi(\Omega)$, Algorithm~\ref{alg:API} can never make $\overline{\left | H \right |}$ close to 0, hence the terminal condition of policy evaluation can never be satisfied.
+Therefore, the finite horizon cost $C$ has no change during the entire learning process, i.e., Algorithm~\ref{alg:API} can never converge to an admissible policy if $\pi(x;\theta^0)\notin \Psi(\Omega)$.

-On the other hand, $\overline{\left | H \right |}$ of Algorithm~\ref{alg:DGPI2} can gradually converge to 0, while the finite horizon cast $C$ is also reduced to a small value during the learning process.
-Fig. \ref{fig:example_2_state} shows the state trajectory controlled by one of the trained DGPI policies.
-The learned policy can make the vehicle reach the equilibrium state very quickly, which takes less than 0.5s for the case in Fig.~\ref{fig:example_2_state}.
-The results of Example 2 show that Algorithm~\ref{alg:DGPI2} can solve the CT dynamic optimal control problem for general non input-affine nonlinear CT systems with saturated actuators and handle inadmissible initial policies.
+On the other hand, $\overline{\left | H \right |}$ of Algorithm~\ref{alg:RCTAC2} can gradually converge to 0, while the finite horizon cost $C$ is also reduced to a small value during the learning process.
+Fig. \ref{fig:example_2_state} shows the control inputs and state trajectory controlled by the learned RCTAC policy.
+It can quickly guide the vehicle to the desired state, taking less than 0.5s for the case in Fig.~\ref{fig:example_2_state}.
+The results of Example II show that Algorithm~\ref{alg:RCTAC2} can solve the CT dynamic optimal control problem for general nonlinear and input non-affine CT systems with saturated actuators and handle inadmissible initial policies.

-In conclusion, these two examples demonstrate that the proposed DGPI algorithm can converge to the optimal policy and value function for general nonlinear and non input-affine CT systems without reliance on initial admissible policy.
-In addition, if the initial policy $\pi_{\theta^0}(x) \in \Psi(\Omega)$, the learning speed of Algorithm~\ref{alg:DGPI2} is also faster than that of Algorithm~\ref{alg:DPI}.
+In conclusion, these two examples demonstrate that the proposed RCTAC method is able to learn the nearly optimal policy and value function for general nonlinear and input non-affine CT systems without reliance on initial admissible policy.
+In addition, if the initial policy $\pi(x;\theta^0) \in \Psi(\Omega)$, the learning speed of Algorithm~\ref{alg:RCTAC2} is also faster than that of Algorithm~\ref{alg:API}.